 - “I can honestly say that Travis Greene and Shire Patel, attorneys at Anidjar & Levine, treated me like family after my accident.
 The thoughtfulness, attention to detail, follow up phone calls and emails, scheduling appointments, helping with repairs to my car, were things I could never have accomplished without them.”–- Andrea V.

 - “Thank you so much Anidjar & Levine, you all have been nothing short of spectacular.
 Larry was a great attorney who always kept me informed on the happenings of my case and Ms. Jennifer was always just a call or email away.
 Any questions or concerns I had were always answered right away by her.
 Thank you so much, you two were the best!” ––Cami R.

 - “From the first phone call, then a visit and the Doctors I visited, I always felt my welfare came first.
 The law firm staff were awesome and always returned my calls or texts promptly.
 I was happily surprised at the relative speed of the resolution.
 A huge thanks to everyone involved in settling the case and looking after my health and recovery.” ––Stephen A.

 The Law Offices of Anidjar & Levine Wants To Fight for What You Deserve

 You don’t have to take on your truck accident case alone.
 We can help you hold the trucking company accountable for an accident caused by its driver under the doctrine of vicarious liability.
 You deserve fair compensation that can help with your medical bills, lost wages, and other losses.

-For a free consultation, call us today at 1-800-747-3733.
+For a free consultation, call us today.
 We can discuss your case and give you an idea of what our firm can do for you.
 We can get started on your case immediately.